RamyPoe/TNT-Run-2D/README.md

 #### Game

 Objective is to avoid tiles which have already been run over.
-User has ability to jump, making the invlunerable for a period (dictated by the map) , however having their acceleration reduced by a factor as well.
-First player to re-touch a tile loses and the lifetime counter is updated.
+User has ability to jump, making them invlunerable for a period (dictated by the map) , however having their acceleration reduced by a factor as well.
+First player to re-touch a tile loses and the lifetime score counter is updated.
 Maps provide variations in friction, jump duration, and acceleration.